utdata/icj-project-template/README.md

 ### "Bake" pages from data and a layout

 It is possible to generate (or "bake") multiple pages from data and a Nunjucks layout.
+Combined with Google Sheets/Docs data management, this can be a powerful tool to create and manage multi-page websites from data collections, like voter guides, restaurant databases and investigative project case studies.

+The example used in the project publishes a [webpage for each book](https://utdata.github.io/icj-project-template/books/the-shipping-news.html) in a library based on "data" in a Google Doc.

 The process requires three things:

-- A Nunjucks layout.
-There is an example in the project: `src/njk/_layouts/bake-book.njk`.
-Data is accessed in the layout through Nunjucks variables `{{ keyvalue }}` as set in the `project.config.json`  file.
+- A Nunjucks layout: There example in the project is: `src/njk/_layouts/bake-book.njk`.
+The layout displays the data through Nunjucks variables `{{ keyvalue }}`.
-- A JSON data file saved in `src/data`.
+- Data: A JSON data file saved in the `src/data/` folder.
-- Configuration in the `project.config.json` file, which has several requirements:
+- Configuration to pair the layout with the data: This is set up in the `project.config.json` file, which has several requirements:

 ```json
 "to_bake": [